The Role of the UE Steward in an Election Year

 4. Be aware that you have the right to conduct voter registration at the workplace, particularly in break areas, lunch rooms, and other non-work areas.

-5. Have people return the completed forms to you, so you can make sure they get mailed or delivered to the proper state or county election offices in time.
+5. If allowed in your state, have people return the completed forms to you, so you can make sure they get mailed or delivered to the proper state or county election offices in time.

 Here are some other good resources for political action: